Regression Smackdown: Stepwise versus Best Subsets!

 Check Your Models with General Regression

-For example, if we were interested in the five-variable model for its better fit and perhaps better predictions, we’d see in the General Regression output that the predicted R2 falls slightly with the five-variable model.
+For example, if we were interested in the five-variable model for its better fit and perhaps better predictions, we’d see in the Fit Regression Model output that the predicted R2 falls slightly with the five-variable model.
 This tends to happen when the model is overly complicated and it starts to model the noise in the data.
 When that happens, the model fits the original data but is less capable of providing valid predictions for new observations.
 This condition is known as "overfitting the model" and illustrates how subset models may actually predict future responses with smaller variance than the full model.

 Automatic variable selection procedures can be a valuable tool in data analysis, particularly in the early stages of building a model.
 The choice between Stepwise and Best Subsets is largely between the convenience of a single model versus the additional information that Best Subsets provides.
 Of course, you can always just run both, like I did.